 - Individual therapy sessions are typically 50 minutes long, and held 1-2 times per week.

-- Payment is expected at the time of the session, in the form of cash, check, credit or debit card.
+- Payment is expected at the time of the session, in the form of credit or debit card.
 An itemized invoice can be provided by the office should you wish to submit for reimbursement to your insurance company.
 If you are interested in doing this, we recommend contacting your insurance company and asking about “out-of-network mental health benefits.”

 - As always, feel free to call if you should have any questions or concerns in the interim.